Constance of Aragon, Holy Roman Empress: Queen of Hungary

-Holy Roman Empress
+Queen of Sicily and Holy Roman Empress

-When Constance returned to Aragon, she took up residence with her mother, Queen Sancha, in the Abbey of Nuestra Senora, at Sijena; Sancha had founded the abbey after her husband's death, and now lived there in retirement.
-Constance spent the next three years in the abbey with her mother, until her fate, again, was changed by her brother.
+When Constance returned to Aragon, she took up residence with her mother, Queen Sancha, in the Abbey of Our Lady at Sijena; Sancha had founded the abbey after her husband's death, and now lived there in retirement.
+Constance spent the next three years in the abbey with her mother.

-Peter II wanted to be on good terms with Pope Innocent III, since he wanted an annulment of his marriage with Maria of Montpellier, and needed the blessing of the Pope.
-The Pope solicited the hand of the Dowager Queen of Hungary for his pupil, the young King Frederick II, Holy Roman Emperor.
-The Aragonese King accepted the proposal; Constance left her mother and the abbey of Nuestra Senora and began her trip to Sicily (1208).
-She never returned to Aragon or saw her mother again.
-Sancha died shortly after the departure of her daughter.
+Peter II wanted to be on good terms with Pope Innocent III since he wanted an annulment of his marriage with Maria of Montpellier.
+The pope solicited Constance's hand for his pupil, the young King Frederick of Sicily.
+Peter accepted the proposal; Constance left her mother and began her trip to Sicily in 1208.
+Sancha died shortly after.

 Constance and Frederick were married in the Sicilian city of Messina on 15 August 1209.
-In the ceremony, she was crowned Queen of Sicily.
-By this time, Constance was thirty years old and her new husband only fourteen.
-Two years later, in 1211, Constance gave birth to a son, called Henry, who later had a tragic end.
+In the ceremony, she was crowned queen of Sicily.
+Constance was 30 and her new husband 14.
+In 1211, Constance gave birth to a son, called Henry.

-On 9 December 1212, Frederick was crowned King of Germany in opposition to Otto IV, Holy Roman Emperor.
-During the absence of her husband, Constance stayed in Sicily as regent of the Kingdom until 1220.
+On 9 December 1212, Frederick was crowned king of Germany in opposition to Emperor Otto IV.
+Constance stayed in Sicily as regent until 1220.

-At first Frederick controlled Southern Germany but Otto IV was effectively deposed on 5 July 1215.
-This time Constance was crowned German Queen with her husband.
+At first Frederick controlled Southern Germany and Otto IV was effectively deposed on 5 July 1215.
+This time Constance was crowned German queen with her husband.

-Pope Honorius III crowned Frederick Holy Roman Emperor on 22 November 1220.
-Constance was crowned Holy Roman Empress while their son Henry became the new King of Germany.
-She died of malaria less than two years later in Catania and was buried in the Cathedral of Palermo, in a Roman sarcophagus with a beautiful crown, the Crown of Constance.
+Pope Honorius III crowned Frederick Holy Roman emperor on 22 November 1220.
+Constance was crowned empress while their son Henry became the new king of Germany.
+She died of malaria less than two years later in Catania and was buried in the Cathedral of Palermo, in a Roman sarcophagus with a crown, the Crown of Constance.